microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/multitenantorganizationpartnerconfigurationtemplate-update.md

 ## Examples

 The following example configures the inbound trust settings to accept MFA, compliant, and Hybrid Azure AD Joined devices from the partner tenant.
-It also configures automatic redemption on behalf of your users and accepting admin consent for the users of the partner.
+It configures automatic redemption on behalf of your users and accepts admin consent for the users of the partner.
+It configures that the template is applied for new and existing partners.
 For more information, see [crossTenantAccessPolicyConfigurationPartner resource type](../resources/crosstenantaccesspolicyconfigurationpartner.md).

 ### Request